 Do I Have Hooded Eyes?

 I get asked this question from time to time, do I have hooded eyes?
-People know that I have hooded eyes, so they want me to tell them whether or not they also have hooded eyes.
+People know that I have them, so they want me to tell them whether or not they also have them.
 On the chart above, I have a quick reference for basic eye shapes.
-There are six basic eye shapes -- round eyes, monolid eyes, hooded eyes, downturned eyes, upturned eyes, and almond eyes.
+There are six basic eye shapes – round eyes, monolid eyes, hooded eyes, downturned eyes, upturned eyes, and almond eyes.
 There are also a lot of descriptors with eyes like close set eyes, wide set eyes, asymmetrical eyes, asymmetrical hooded eyes, big eyes, small eyes, and deepset eyes.

 Do you have a crease?
 If you answer no to this, then you likely have monolids.
 If you answer yes, is your crease hidden beneath a curtain of skin?
 If you answer yes, then congratulations, you have hooded eyes!
 If you answer yes, draw a horizontal line across your eyes to see if your outer corners pull upwards or downwards.
 If your eyes turn down, they are downturned, and if they turn up, they are upturned.